-RACF makes access decisions based on information stored in profiles.
+RACF makes access decisions based on information stored in profiles or in the metadata associated with z/OS UNIX objects.
 RACF manages the following resource profiles:

-- Data set profiles - · General resource profiles
+- Data set profiles - General resource profiles

 General resource profiles apply to a number of resources defined as protected resources in this Security Target.
 The structure of the profiles in RACF used to protect those resources is identical, but the semantics of specific access rights is defined by the manager of the resource and may therefore differ depending on the type of resource.